Site Search:

 23. Once I file with the court, how long is it before I get a trial date?

-• which grounds you are using
+• the grounds you are using,

-• how rapidly or slowly you are able to complete each step in the process
+• how rapidly or slowly you are able to complete each step in the process,

-• how long it takes to find and serve your spouse (if your spouse's address is unknown, serving him will take longer)
+• how long it takes to find and serve your spouse (if your spouse's address is unknown, serving him will take longer),

-• how complete and accurate your papers are
+• how complete and accurate your papers are,

-• how busy and back logged the court is
+• how busy and back logged the court is,

-24. How much will my divorce cost?
+24. How much will it cost to file my divorce?

 25. I cannot afford the fee, can I still file for divorce?